 Step 1.
 Complete the Dental School Prerequisites

-Though not required, joining the American Student Dental Association, which provides advice and publications for aspiring dentists, would also be a good idea.
-This method will also enable you to meet dental professionals and mentors who could help you gain knowledge, tips, and resources.
+Though not required, joining the American Student Dental Association, which provides resources, publications, and mentorship opportunities for aspiring dentists, can also be a good idea.
+This can help you meet dental professionals and mentors who could help you gain knowledge, tips, and resources.

 Step 2.
 Take and Pass the Dental Admission Test

-Next on the list for becoming a dentist in the US is to complete and pass the DAT or Dental Admission Test, an entrance examination for dental school applicants.
-It consists of multiple-choice questions in these four sections: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.
+Next on the list for becoming a dentist in the U.S. is to take the DAT, or Dental Admission Test, an entrance examination for dental school applicants.
+It consists of multiple-choice questions in four sections: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.

-Students are asked to take the DAT in the spring of their junior year of undergraduate study or the summer between their junior and senior years.
-Applications should be submitted 60-90 days before the exam’s target date.
+Students commonly take the DAT in the spring of their junior year of undergraduate study or the summer between their junior and senior years.
+The ADA recommends submitting your application 60 to 90 days before you intend to take the exam.

 Step 3.
 Prepare and Apply to Dental Schools

-After passing the DAT, the next step to becoming a dentist in the U.S. is to choose your preferred dental school and list the requirements.
-Students can get hands-on experiences at their own school.
-You can apply to as many as possible, increasing your chances of getting into one.
-One should first enroll in either a Doctor of Dental Surgery (DDS) or a Doctor of Medicine in Dentistry (DMD), which could be attained in one of the United States-accredited dental schools.
+After taking the DAT, the next step to becoming a dentist in the U.S. is to choose your preferred dental schools and list their requirements.
+Students can gain hands-on experience through shadowing, volunteering, research, and clinical exposure when available.
+Instead of applying to as many schools as possible, build a balanced list of schools that fit your academic profile, goals, location preferences, and budget.
+Applicants generally apply to either a Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry/Doctor of Dental Medicine (DMD) program at a CODA-accredited dental school.

-The country has over 60 dental schools, including the University of Michigan.
-This institution has several affiliated clinics that could give students opportunities for clinical practice and experiences.
-Another school to consider is the Adam School of Dentistry at the University of North Carolina – Chapel Hill, which offers clinical experience in 50 rotation sites in the state.
-Harvard University is also one of the top dentistry schools in the United States.
-In addition to being an Ivy League school, it has its own Harvard Dental Center, which accommodates about 25,000 patients annually.
+The country has more than 60 CODA-accredited dental schools to consider, including the University of Michigan.
+This institution has dental student clinics where students provide care under the supervision of clinical instructors.
+Another school to consider is the Adams School of Dentistry at the University of North Carolina at Chapel Hill, which reports 90,000 patient visits each year and offers DDS, dental hygiene, and advanced education programs.
+Harvard University is also home to Harvard School of Dental Medicine.
+In addition to being an Ivy League school, it provides patient care through Harvard Dental Center practices.

 4. Get Involved in the Dentistry Community

-Once you’ve gotten into your desired dental school, the next step to becoming a dentist in the U.S. includes the dentistry community.
+Once you’ve gotten into your desired dental school, the next step to becoming a dentist in the U.S. includes getting involved in the dentistry community.
 You should maximize your learning opportunities and experiences.
-In addition to doing well at lectures and exams, you should get involved and explore engagement opportunities like volunteering at health clinics and student organizations.
+In addition to doing well in lectures and exams, you should get involved and explore engagement opportunities like volunteering at health clinics and joining student organizations.

 5. Take the Licensure Exam

-Getting these steps covered to be a dentist would be a long and challenging journey, but one that could surely provide you with a meaningful career.
-Moreover, being able to help patients with their dental issues can be rewarding with the high salary opportunities it offers you as a dentist!
+Completing these steps to become a dentist is a long and challenging journey, but it can lead to a meaningful career.
+Moreover, being able to help patients with their dental issues can be rewarding, along with the strong salary opportunities available in dentistry.
 So, be prepared to pursue a career in this field and become a full-fledged dentist in the future!

 We hope this article on how to become a dentist in the United States was helpful.
-To learn more information on studying in the country, make sure to check out the Study in the USA and the Available Programs for International Students in the USA sections!
+To learn more information on studying in the country, make sure to check out the Study in the USA and the Available Courses for International Students sections!